 Strengths:

-- Territory Management and Sales Team Planning: Finally, Microsoft Dynamics 365 CRM is pre-packaged with robust capabilities for advanced territory management and sales compensation planning for global organizations.
+3. Advanced Territory Management: The CRM comes pre-packaged with strong capabilities for advanced territory management and global sales compensation planning.

 Weaknesses:

-- Not as Friendly for CSV Import and Export: Second, MS Dynamics 365 doesn’t have intuitive support for CSV import and export as the other newer CRMs.
-This makes it harder for sales teams to use if they want to import opportunities and leads from external systems.
+2. CSV Import and Export Challenges: The platform lacks intuitive support for CSV import and export, making it less user-friendly for sales teams looking to import opportunities and leads from external systems.

 1. Salesforce CRM